kfrlib/kfr/docs/docs/audio_io/read_audio.md

 ### Supported Formats

 KFR reads WAV (including RF64 and BW64 for files over 4 GB), W64, AIFF, CAF, FLAC, and MP3 (decode-only), and writes WAV (with automatic RF64 fallback for large files), W64, AIFF, CAF, and FLAC.
 CAF additionally supports the ALAC codec when built with the ALAC library.
-On Windows, an optional Media Foundation decoder extends support to additional formats.
+On Windows, the optional Media Foundation decoder and, on Apple platforms, the Core Audio decoder extend support to additional system-supported formats.
 FLAC and ALAC support depend on external libraries enabled at build time via CMake.
 See [Audio Format Support](file_support.md) for the full breakdown of codecs, bit depths, and container capabilities.

 ### Key Concepts